-Emily also holds a Masters in Public and International Law from the University of Melbourne, where she studied contemporary legal issues such as artificial intelligence and the law, current issues in administrative law (taught by The Hon Kenneth Hayne AC KC) and digital trade, to name a few.
+Emily graduated from Griffith University with a Bachelor of Laws (Honours) and a Bachelor of International Business.
+She also holds a Master of Public and International Law from the University of Melbourne, where she studied contemporary issues including international regulation, artificial intelligence in administrative law and digital trade.

 QUALIFICATIONS